Kunal1701/pizza_platform_backend/README.md

     echo 'export DB_PORT="5432"' >> .env-vars.sh
     ```

-    Replace `"your_password"` with your actual database password.
+    Replace `your_password` with your actual database password.

 4. Source the `.env-vars.sh` file to set the environment variables.